 Justin P. Grose is a trial lawyer whose practice focuses on civil litigation in state and federal court.
 His practice also includes appellate work arguing before the appellate courts of Oklahoma, as well as the United States Tenth Circuit Court of Appeals.
 While in public service, his practice primarily consisted of defending state agencies and state employees involving tort claims, administrative actions, civil rights allegations, employment law, and constitutional challenges.
 He now represents employers in all aspects of labor and employment law.

-While in law school, Mr. Grose was a member of the American Indian Law Review, the ABA National Appellate Advocacy Moot Court Team, and the William E. McGee National Civil Rights Moot Court Team.
+While in law school, Justin was a member of the American Indian Law Review, the ABA National Appellate Advocacy Moot Court Team, and the William E. McGee National Civil Rights Moot Court Team.
 For his devotion to oral advocacy and brief writing, he was inducted into The Order of Barristers.
 He was also a member of Phi Delta Phi, a legal honor fraternity; listed on the Dean’s Honor Roll all six semesters; and awarded an American Jurisprudence award for academic excellence in Environmental Law.